HealthDataInsight/structured_store/README.md

 preference.store # => {"theme"=>"light", "notifications"=>true, "language"=>"es"}
 ```

-If you chose to alter the migration to use a column type other that `json` or `jsonb`, you will need to amend your model to define the store and JSON serialiser (aka coder):
+If you chose to alter the migration to use a column type other than `json` or `jsonb`, you will need to amend your model to define the store and JSON serialiser (aka coder):

 ```ruby
 # app/models/user_preference.rb